NPellet/visualizer/src/components/pouchdb/docs/external.md

 ---
-layout: learn
+layout: 2ColLeft
-title: PouchDB, the JavaScript Database that Syncs!
+title: External Projects
+sidebar: nav.html
 ---

-# External Projects

 A set of projects that either provide plugins or related tools for PouchDB.